 By contrast almost all of their rivals that made better and more durable cars, which were hand made and much more expensive, all eventually went out of business or were absorbed into General Motors or Chrysler.

 Chrysler LLC and twenty-four of its affiliated subsidiaries filed a consolidated petition for bankruptcy on April 30, 2009 and General Motors following the suit did the same on June 1, 2009.

 By mid-2012 both companies were reportedly well and prosperous.

 While GM is today still the world's largest automobile manufacturer, Chrysler has for all practical purposes merged with Italian FIAT.

 But, enough of the FAST FORWARD and back to the PAST.

-Keeping any vehicle forever was not ever the objective for anyone but the very few that were extremely rich.
+100 years ago keeping any vehicle "forever" was not ever the objective for anyone, but the very few that were extremely rich.

-Few cars of those limited production automobiles are today still in running shape.
+Few cars of those limited production very expensive automobiles are today still in running shape.